This course is for 2022/23 entry.

 Our state-of-the-art facilities include our Clinical Skills Centre which is equipped with a simulated six bed ward and a range of specialist equipment to enable you to practice your skills in a realistic but controlled environment.

-You will also learn how to use the latest telehealth technologies that support home-based care through our unique Technology Enabled Care Studio.
+On this MSc Nursing (Adult) course, you will also learn how to use the latest telehealth technologies that support home-based care through our unique Technology Enabled Care Studio.

 You will spend half of your time on clinical placements in a variety of settings including: